co1emi11er2/Handcalcs.jl/docs/src/index.md

 ## Future Plans

 There are a number of things that I would like to implement to the package.
-See [handcalcs.py](https://github.com/connorferster/handcalcs) for potential features.
 Here is a list of features I hope to add:

-- Get recursion working for @handfunc macro
-- A way to break down a ``\LaTeX`` equation that is too long to multiple lines
+- Maybe add a way to change color of expressions.
+- Maybe a symbolic mode that would essentially be like @latexdefine but you get function unrolling and multiline support.
+- A way to disable @handcalcs macro if you are wanting to run script for multiple iterations and not worried about rendering all iterations.
+That way you get speed for those situations.
+- I have also thought about adding a setting that you could change if you were within the REPL and instead of latex (since it is not very readable) to instead output a simple string instead.
+For example: `I_x = b*h^3/12 = 5*15^3/12 = 1406.25`.

 ## References